hashicorp/terraform-provider-vsphere/website/docs/r/content_library.html.markdown

 page_title: "VMware vSphere: vsphere_content_library"
 sidebar_current: "docs-vsphere-resource-content-library"
 description: |-
-  Provides a vSphere content cibrary.
-Content libraries allow you to manage and share virtual machines, vApp templates, and other types of files.
-Content libraries enable you to share content across vCenter Server instances in the same or different locations.
+  Provides a VMware Content Library.
+Content libraries allow you to manage and share virtual machines, vApp templates, and other types of files Content libraries enable you to share content across vCenter Server instances in the same or different locations.
 ---

 # vsphere\_content\_library

 The `vsphere_content_library` resource can be used to manage content libraries.

-> **NOTE:** This resource requires a vCenter Server instance and is not available on direct ESXi host connections.
+> **NOTE:** This resource requires a vCenter Server instance and is not available on direct ESXi host.

 ## Example Usage

-The following example creates a publishing content library using the datastore named `publisher-datastore` as the storage backing.
+The following example creates a publishing content library using `publisher-datastore` as the storage backing.

 [tf-vsphere-vm-resource]: /docs/providers/vsphere/r/virtual_machine.html